In all my years of being on the water, I have never heard anyone say: ‘I love my wetsuit!’

 Warm Water – Wetsuit Alternatives

 Finally, if you are not going near cold water and just want to cover your body, there are also some nice products on the market that can help cover your skin, for example, modest swimwear.
+This is a warmer swimming suit.

 Below is a list of all the products I can currently find that might work as an alternative to a wetsuit, depending on your needs.